-Bayerische Motoren Werke AG, known as BMW has been producing luxury vehicles, motorcycles, engines, and cargo trucks since 1916.
+Bayerische Motoren Werke AG, primarily known as BMW, has been producing luxury vehicles, motorcycles, engines, and cargo trucks since 1916.
 BMW is a top-selling luxury brand in every market and is often a symbol of success, making it a great option for business people and families alike.
-Today, we are going to concentrate on saloons that fit the needs of a growing family and will have their business uses as transportation for clients.
+Here, we are going to take a closer look at the history and specs of the popular 5-Series and 7-Series models.

 Theis a mid-sized luxury group that was introduced for the 1972 model year.
 It replaced the four-door saloons within the BMW New Car series.
 The 5-series was so named because it was the fifth ”new series” of cars after the Isetta era.
 It also marked the beginning of the number naming convention that BMW currently uses.